lynnpepin/lynndotpy_xyz/content/posts/bluesky_and_bitcoin.md

 1. Jack retweeted a screenshot of a [Quora answer by 'Ed Harris'](https://www.quora.com/What-was-Jimmy-Carter-told-about-UFOs-that-made-him-cry?share=1).
 The ["Jimmy Carter UFO Incident"](https://en.wikipedia.org/wiki/Jimmy_Carter_UFO_incident) is reported, but doesn't suggest an alien conspiracy.
 2. Note for future people: RFK Jr is one of those wackjob candidates running for the 2024 presidential election.
 We get a few of those every  presidential election.
-3. I cut out only the relevant bits from the thread, added emphasis and context
+3. I cut out only the relevant bits from the thread, added emphasis and context.
 4. The reward was a mere $300 for designing a novel cryptographic protocol for linking identities.
 Even PhD students get paid more!
-5. There was no way anyone other than the Pawoo/Gab people would ever be using Mastodon except for the Twitter mistakes Musk made in late 2022.
+5. I love Mastodon, but it was dead until the mistakes Musk made with Twitter starting late 2022.
+Before then, only the audiences like those of Pawoo and Gab had interest in the software.